The Sea (2000 film): Plot

-Ramallo wants to get rid of Morell for good, but his first attempt to steal some money from the church of the sanatorium fails when he is discovered by Francisca.
-As a child, Francisca had a crush on Ramallo and now she is glad to see him again, but she assures him that she is perfectly happy in her life as a nun.
-Ramallo starts scheming to hijack smuggling goods from Morell.
+Ramallo wants to cut his link to Morell for good but needs money to get away, but his first attempt—stealing some money from the church of the sanatorium—fails when he is discovered by Francisca.
+As a child, Francisca had a crush on Ramallo and now she is glad to see him again, but assures him that she is perfectly happy as a nun.
+Ramallo then starts scheming to hijack smuggled goods from Morell.
 He recruits Manuel in helping him to steal the keys of Alcántara's car in order to go to the nearby port.
 In the middle of this dealing, Galindo's death affects Ramallo deeply.
-Carmen has a soft spot for Manuel and seduces him.
-At first, Manuel tries to resist the temptation because she is a married woman, but she assures him that she is unhappy in her marriage and only feels disgust for her husband.
+Carmen has a soft spot for Manuel and tries to seduce him.
+At first, Manuel tries to resist because she is married, but she assures him that she is unhappy in her marriage and only feels disgust for her husband.
 They have sex, but when Manuel finds out that she came to visit him on Ramallo's suggestion, he tells her to leave him alone.
-Manuel angrily confronts Ramallo accusing him of being jealous of his purity.
-Ramallo leaves him silent telling him that his anger comes because he is secretly in love with him.
+Manuel angrily confronts Ramallo, accusing him of being jealous of his purity.
+Ramallo silences him by telling him that his anger is because he is secretly in love with Ramallo.
 In fact, attracted to his friend, Manuel steals Ramallo's clothes but, in his morbid religious fervor, fights his desires that he believes are diabolical.
 Manuel's sexual panic turns into self-inflicted stigmata.

 Francisca accidentally discovers Ramallo's schemes but does not turn him in, instead she travels with Manuel to the cave in which Pau committed suicide in order to recover from it the items Ramallo stole from Morell.
 Ramallo escapes the sanatorium and returns to Morell's home.
 When Morell tells him that Manuel betrayed him, giving away the location of his purloined goods, Ramallo murders Morell with an axe.
 Ramallo returns to the sanatorium to take revenge on Manuel.
 Manuel tells Ramallo that he loves him and that he gave the goods to Morell to fight his attraction for him.
-Ramallo begins to rape him, claiming that the pleasure will get Manuel torture for the rest of his life.
+Ramallo begins to rape him, claiming that the pleasure will torture Mauel for the rest of his life.
 Manuel plunges a knife into Ramallo's throat before slitting his own wrist.
 Francisca lays out the two bodies in the mortuary and removes her nun's coif.